ibm-cloud-docs/account/context-restrictions-create.md

     * You can allow access from all service supported or specific service endpoint types.
 If the toggle is set to Yes, all service supported endpoint types are added to the rule.
     * You can add existing network zones to your rule or create new zones to add to your rule.
 For more information, [Creating network zones](/docs/account?topic=network-zones-create).
 6. Click **Create**.

-If you create a context-based restriction for the **IAM Access Groups** or **IAM Users** services, the rule must allow the two services to still communicate.
-To do this, create a network zone with a service reference to the other service.
-For example, if you create a context-based restriction around the IAM Access Groups service, create a network zone with a service reference to the IAM Users service.
-Then, add this network zone to the rule you create around the IAM Access Groups service.
-This way, the IP addresses associated with the IAM Users service is included in the rule’s allowed context.
-If you don't do this, the services might produce unexpected behavior.
-{: tip}